Launch a Thriving STEM Club: Your Guide to Engaging Future Innovators

 - Collaboration & Teamwork: Fosters essential social-emotional learning as learners work together on group projects.

 - Career Exposure: Introduces learners to diverse STEM and STEAM careers, inspiring future pathways.
-For more on STEM careers, check out our STEAM Career Exploration series.
+(For more on STEM careers, check out our STEAM Career Exploration series.)

 - Fun & Engagement: Transforms learning into an exciting adventure, making science and math more enjoyable.

-Check out our STEM Freebies for fun and engaging ideas that you can try with your STEM Club.
+(Check out our STEM Freebies for fun and engaging ideas that you can try with your STEM Club!)

 Launching your club might seem a little daunting, but with a clear plan and the right resources, it's entirely achievable and easier than you think.
+Starting a STEM or STEAM club involves defining goals, recruiting advisors, securing resources, planning hands-on activities and promoting the club to students and parents.

-Define Your Focus & Goals
+1. Define Your Focus & Goals

-STEM vs. STEAM: Decide whether to focus solely on Science, Technology, Engineering and Math, or to integrate the Arts for a more holistic approach.
+- STEM vs. STEAM: Decide whether to focus solely on Science, Technology, Engineering and Math, or to integrate the Arts for a more holistic approach.
 Consider what aligns best with your school or program’s vision and learner interests.

 -